 Related Electronics Articles

-Briefcase-style computer cases are being supplanted by thinner bags.
+Briefcase-style computer cases give way to thinner bags.

 In February 2015, Federal Communications Commission approved the policy that’s known as net neutrality by a 3-2 vote.
 So, who were the two opponents?